biolab/orange-hugo/content/blog/2019/2019-09-29-of-carrots-horses-and-fear-of-heights.md

 longExcerpt = "A report of an interesting ending of a lecture about setting probability thresholds for predictive models"
 +++

 A word of warning.
 When teaching in the US, I am careful enough to not propose things like "*consider a binary variable, for instance, gender*".
 But I'm currently in Russia where considering gender as a binary variable is not only an acceptable but rather a desired, official position.
 In Russia you can even get away with some mild swearing.
-While I never use strong curse words, neither in the classroom nor in private, I ocassionally say "shit", which is, as I have been warned, not acceptable in US classrooms (while on corridors you can f... all you want).
+While I never use strong curse words, neither in the classroom nor in private, I occasionally say "shit", which is, as I have been warned, not acceptable in US classrooms (while on corridors you can f... all you want).
 This blog entry targets Russian audience.

 <center>* * *</center>